MagnoMonteCerqueira/Community-templates-Zabbix/README.md

 ---

-Feito para a comunidade. 💙
+Feito com 💙 para a comunidade. 🛠️ + 👥